WanionCane/JEIHider/README.md

 # JEI Hider
-a plugin for Just Enough Items (JEI) about hiding all the useless things.
+a plugin for Just Enough Items (JEI) that hides all the useless things.